No, your calendars aren’t wrong. It’s September 9.

 My championship: Ardsley over Pelham, 3-2

 Why?
 I am all-in on Ardsley this year.
-Call it intuition, call it a gamble, call it what you want, but I’m going with Dave Ponterio’s Panther to hoist the crown in late October.
+Call it intuition, call it a gamble, call it what you want, but I’m going with Dave Ponterio’s Panthers to hoist the crown in late October.
 With Class B going through a makeover of sorts, and Ardsley (right) returning a group of talented young players, I think this could be the first of two section titles for the Panthers.

 Ardsley will first have to fill the void of two very important positions — setter and libero — before they do anything.
 A large part of why Ardsley was so successful last year (15-5, lost in semifinals) was because they had a great setter and an even better libero.